Environmental Action and Governance

 Environmental Governance

-• Almquist, Z. W., B. E. Bagozzi, D. Blinova, Z. Brown and M. Rulis (2024).
-Network Drivers of Organizational Diversity and Participation Across 30 Years of International Climate Change Negotiations.
-Submitted to Research in the Sociology of Organizations.
+• Almquist, Z. W., B. E. Bagozzi, and D. Blinova (2026).
+“Network Drivers of Organizational Diversity and Participation Across 30 Years of International Climate Change Negotiations.”
+In: Organizations and Climate Change.
+Ed. by I. B. Vasi and E. Walker.
+Emerald Publishing.

 Environmental Action

 Radical Environmental Groups: Radical environmental activists, in their efforts to call attention to environmental problems, to communicate with like-minded groups, and to mobilize support for their activities, produce an enormous amount of text.
 Access to this information leads to an intriguing set of questions: can one uncover the underlying network structure of even covert environmental activist groups from their publications?
 And, if so, can one also identify which groups and sub-networks are more prone to certain impactful behaviors (e.g., violent versus peaceful protest activities)?
 We have published two papers on the Do or Die!
-Movement in the UK through combined text, network, and spatial analysis methods.
-We then followed up with a comparative case in the US, where we looked into the texts produced by the Animal Liberation Front movement.
+Movement in the UK using combined text, network, and spatial analysis methods.
+We then followed up with a comparative case in the U.S., where we examined the texts produced by the Animal Liberation Front movement.

 Peer Reviewed Articles